 To change your beneficiary, please go to Beneficiary Change Request (Form 21).

-For more information on naming your beneficiary, refer to the Defined Benefit Plan Member Handbook found on our website.
+For more information on naming your beneficiary, refer to the Defined Benefit Plan Member Handbook.
 If you have questions about how and whether you can change your beneficiary, please contact MERS Service Center.

 MERS Hybrid Plan